-Judges in Admiralty Courts and Courts Martial, are not members of the Judicial Branch.
+Judges in Courts Martial, are not members of the Judicial Branch.
 They shall be governed by enactments of Congress and subject to supervision by the President.
-Adjudicators in Public Benefit Ministries that dispense pecuniary and non-pecuniary benefits to persons are not members of the Judicial Branch.
+Adjudicators in Public Benefit Ministries, who dispense pecuniary and non-pecuniary benefits to persons, are not members of the Judicial Branch.
 They shall be governed by enactments of Congress and subject to supervision by the Governor General.
+The Government must afford public benefit recipients a pre-termination evidentiary hearing before discontinuing their aid.
 Judges and Adjudicators of all other courts shall be members of the Judicial Branch.